A bird garden or more specifically a bird-friendly habitat is something each of us can do in our own backyards.

 During the winter months, consider providing supplementary food sources, such as suet, to help birds cope with colder temperatures.

-Remember, a bird garden is a labor of love and requires year-round care and attention, but the rewards of witnessing the colorful and melodious visitors will be well worth the effort.
+Remember, a bird garden is a labor of love and requires year-round care and attention, but the rewards of witnessing colorful birds will be well worth the effort.

 Want to learn more about creating a Bird Garden and how you can create a more bird friendly yard using plants, flowers, shrubs, and trees?